Principal Investigator

 Anusha Thomas, PhD

-Anusha Thomas is a visiting scholar at the lab.
+Anusha Thomas is a visiting scholar in the lab.
 She earned her PhD in Communication Sciences and Disorders at the University of Nebraska-Lincoln in 2013, and has been involved in research projects with UT Dallas Callier Center for Communication Disorders.
 Her research background is in kinematic measures and speech movements in motor speech disorders.
 She is currently working with acoustic measures in motor speech disorder due to Amyotrophic Lateral Sclerosis.

 Wendy Liang, MS, CCC-SLP